November 20, 2025

 If you didn't grasp that last phrase, read it again.
 Believing me yet?
 And the courts have been exploiting that actual LAW since 1982!

 This is literally how the communists wrote laws, so they could control all the results.
 You wouldn't think it could possibly happen here, eh?
-Yet not only DID it happen here, this has been the LAW for 43 years!
+Yet not only DID it happen here, this has been the LAW--aggressively enforced by leftist judges--for 43 years!

 Wait, you cunning rat-bastards...those two things are opposites: first one DECREES that splitting minority voters into different districts is illegal, while the second bitches that drawing district boundaries to "concentrate minority voters into a small number of districts" is illegal.
 But of course that's exactly what the then-Dem-majority Supreme Court ORDERED!

-Note also that despite the law clearly wailing about "packing," that's exactly what Democrat legislatures did, to comply with the REAL threats from leftist judges: they drew bizarre, wandering boundaries explicitly to produce "majority-minority" districts to ensure more black congress-critters would be elected.
-That was the *entire* reason for the weirdly-drawn boundaries.
+Note also that despite the law sternly claiming "packing" was a violation, that's exactly what Democrat legislatures did, using Section 2 to allow them to draw bizarre, wandering boundaries explicitly to produce "majority-minority" districts to ensure more black congress-critters (voting Democrat) would be elected.
+This was the entire reason for the weirdly-drawn boundaries.

 So which is it, lying, cunning Democrats?
 Pick one.
 You claim to believe in majority rule, but forced state legislatures to draw weird district boundaries to create majority-black districts."
-Of course doing that *deliberately disfavors the white majority in the entire state,* but that's just fine, cuz it helps the Democrat party.
+Of course doing that deliberately disfavored the white majority in the entire state, but that's just fine with you cuz it gives the Democrat party more power.
+Wow!

 Here's what AI says about that: